-A nation celebrated for its rich culture and natural beauty, South Africa's higher education system is emerging as an exciting place to study
+A nation celebrated for its culture and outstanding beauty; its emerging higher education system means there are more reasons to consider study in South Africa

 There are 23 public universities in South Africa and these are split into:

 - universities of technology.

 The highest ranked African university, the University of Cape Town (UCT), is based in South Africa.
 It lies in 124th position in the Times Higher Education World University Rankings 2014-15.

 Further down the list are the University of the Witwatersrand, referred to locally as 'Wits University', and Stellenbosch University.